Indian Spiced Lentils

 Lentils do have some carbs but they are also high in fiber so this Indian lentil dish only has 10 net carbs for a side dish serving.

-- I’ve become fond of these small lentils from the middle eastern grocery store for dishes where I want the lentils to keep their shape, so that’s what I used, but use plain brown lentils if that’s what you have.
+- I’ve become fond of the small lentils from the middle eastern grocery store for dishes where I want the lentils to keep their shape, so that’s what I used, but use any brown lentils you have.

 - Heat the oil in a heavy pan and cook the onions until they’re starting to get some color, about five minutes.